-This morning, faced with leftovers from the nachos, I made Breakfast Tacos.
+This morning, faced with leftovers from the nachos, I made Chorizo and Beef Breakfast Tacos.
 Michael was still sleeping, so I was able to heap on the jalapeño peppers and slather the tacos with Sriracha sauce.
 I think this taco may have been better than the nachos.

 - 8 ounces pork chorizo

-- 1 small can black beans (drained and rinsed, and heated through)
+- 8 ounces black beans drained and rinsed, and heated through

 - 1 TBS vegetable oil

 - 2 TBS Sliced pickled jalapeños